enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/state/store.md

 title: Store
 ---

-## Single source of truth

-The store is how you get access to complex data types such as `Array` and `Object` inside your Custom Element [pure functions](https://en.wikipedia.org/wiki/Pure_function).
+The Enhance store is a single source of truth and how you get access to complex data types such as `Array` and `Object` inside your Custom Element [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 This is needed because attributes can only be of type string.
 Enhance projects are also preconfigured to pass initial state from [api routes](/docs/learn/starter-project/api).
 This single source of truth is how you pass application data to your Custom Element pure functions.

 ## Access `store`